 The processing model for bidirectional text is as follows.
-The user agent processes the characters which are provided in logical order (i.e., the order the characters appear in the original document, either via direct inclusion of via indirect reference due a 'tref' element), and, for each text chunk, re-orders the characters after processing the Unicode bidirectional algorithm and properties 'direction' and 'unicode-bidi', resulting in a potentially re-ordered list of characters which are now in left-to-right rendering order.
-Simultaneous with re-ordering of the characters, the x, y, dx, dy and rotate attributes on the 'tspan' and 'tref' elements are also re-ordered to maintain the original correspondence between characters and attribute values.
+The user agent processes the characters which are provided in logical order (i.e., the order the characters appear in the original document, either via direct inclusion of via indirect reference due a 'tref' element).
+The user agent determines the set of independent blocks within each of which it should apply the Unicode bidirectional algorithm.
+Each text chunk represents an independent block of text.
+Additionally, any change in glyph orientation due to processing of properties 'glyph-orientation-horizontal' or 'glyph-orientation-vertical' will subdivide the independent blocks of text further.
+After processing the Unicode bidirectional algorithm and properties 'direction' and 'unicode-bidi' on each of the independent text blocks, the user agent will have a potentially re-ordered list of characters which are now in left-to-right rendering order.
+Simultaneous with re-ordering of the characters, the dx, dy and rotate attributes on the 'tspan' and 'tref' elements are also re-ordered to maintain the original correspondence between characters and attribute values.
 While kerning or ligature processing might be font-specific, the preferred model is that kerning and ligature processing occurs between combinations of characters or glyphs after the characters have been re-ordered.